apache/doris-website/versioned_docs/version-2.1/data-operate/export/export-manual.md

 ### Export Consistency

-`Export` supports two granularities for export: partition / tablets.
+`Export` supports two granularities for export: `partition / tablets`.
 The `data_consistency` parameter is used to specify the granularity at which the table to be exported is split. `none` represents Tablets level, and `partition` represents Partition level.

 ```sql
 EXPORT TABLE test TO "file:///home/user/tmp"